indigo-dc/bdocker/doc/installation.md

 # Deployment

-Bdocker RESTFUL APIs are based on [Flask](flask.pocoo.org), but it does not support multi-request, so it can attend just one request at the time.
-Thus, Bdocker middleware is managed by [gunicorn](http://gunicorn.org/) which provides a multi-thread solution able to manage several request at the same time.
+Bdocker RESTFUL APIs are based on [Flask](flask.pocoo.org), but it does not support multi-request, so it can attend just one request at the same time.
+Thus, Bdocker middleware is managed by [gunicorn](http://gunicorn.org/) which provides a multi-thread solution able to manage several requests at the same time.

 The daemons can be deployed by using the RESFUL APIs or the middleware solutions.
 On the other hand, the administrator can use any other tool to deploy it.